Hand Embroidery Needles Explained

 What is the best needle for hand embroidery?
 What type of embroidery needles are used for most standard embroidery stitches?

-The size embroidery needles you use depends on how many strands of floss you are embroidering with.
-I recommend purchasing a variety pack of needles for embroidery.
-You’ll be using anywhere between 1 to all 6 strands of thread at a time.
-DMC has packs of sizes 3 – 9 embroidery needles, which should be sufficient.
+The size of embroidery needles you use depends on how many strands of floss you are embroidering with.
+You can’t go wrong with a variety pack.
+You’ll use anywhere from 1 to all six strands of thread at a time.
+DMC has packs of sizes 3-9, which should be sufficient.

-Size 3 needles are good for when you are using all 6 strands of floss and the smaller sizes (up to size 9) are good for embroidering with 1-2 strands of thread.
+Size 3 needles are suitable for use with all six strands of floss, and the smaller sizes (up to size 9) are ideal for embroidering with 1-2 strands of thread.

 What are needles usually made of?
 Are there hypoallergenic options?

-Many of the most popular brands of hand embroidery needles contain nickel in them.
+Many of the most popular brands of hand embroidery needles contain nickel.
 If you have allergies, don’t worry: there are other options out there.
-Check out The Needle Lady which offers stainless steel options.
+Check out The Needle Lady, which offers stainless steel options.

 I hope this guide to embroidery needles helped you find the correct needle for your next project!
-This is just the tip of the iceberg when it comes to all the different types, so if you’re looking to read about even more, Sew Guide has a very informative post about 16 types of hand sewing and embroidery needles.
+This article is just the tip of the iceberg when it comes to the different types, so if you’re looking to read more, Sew Guide has a very informative post about 16 types of hand sewing and embroidery needles.
+You may also enjoy this post that shares some needle storage ideas.
 Happy Stitching!

 Similar Posts